emberjs/website/source/blog/2018-06-17-ember-accessibility-and-a11y-tools.md

 ---
-title: "Ember.js accessibility and a11y tools"
+title: "Ember accessibility and a11y tools"
 author: Jen Weber
 tags: Recent Posts, a11y, accessibility, testing, addons alias : "blog/2018/06/17/ember-accessibility-and-a11y-tools.html"
 responsive: true
 ---

 What is it like to build an accessible Ember app?
-With just a few lines of code, you can audit your app for accessibility, get customized advice on how fix problems, and see visual indications of which things on a page need work.
+With just a few lines of code, you can audit your app for problems, get customized advice on how to fix them, and see visual indications of which things on a page need work.
 We'll walk through an example using the [Super Rentals](https://github.com/ember-learn/super-rentals) app from Ember's [official tutorials](https://guides.emberjs.com/current/tutorial/ember-cli/).
-We'll also cover some improvements being made in Ember.js itself.
+We'll also cover some improvements being made to Ember itself for a better experience out of the box.

 An [accessible app](https://en.wikipedia.org/wiki/Web_accessibility) is one that gives all users equal access to information and functionality, including those who use Assistive Technology like screen readers.
 This kind of work is sometimes abbreviated as `a11y`.
 There are set standards called the [Web Content Accessibility Guidelines](https://www.w3.org/WAI/standards-guidelines/wcag/), and in many cases, [it's the law](https://www.w3.org/WAI/Policy/).